 Lost luggage can leave you stranded with only the clothes you wore on the flight.
-Insurance can cover this annoying situation.
+Travel insurance can remedy this annoying situation.

-Travel insurance covers you from the day you leave on your trip until the day you arrive back home.
+This travel insurance uncle will travel with you from the day you leave on your trip until the day you arrive back home.

 The Basics of Travel Insurance

 Generally, travel insurance can cover emergency assistance, a delayed flight, cancelled airline flights, medical assistance, search and rescue, lost luggage and goods, cancellation of different legs in your trip and evacuation when troublesome situations pop up in foreign countries.

 The level of insured protection will be determined by what types of coverage you buy.

 Travel insurance will not only protect you when emergencies arise but also reimburse you with money for expenses that you have already paid for.
 This would include pre-paid expenses such as hotel rooms, cruise ship tickets, planned tours and personal items like cameras and laptops.